Laparoscopic Adjustable Gastric Banding

 Your healthcare team will need to make sure that LAGB is a good option for you.
 Weight-loss surgery isn’t advised for people who abuse medicines or alcohol, or who are not able to commit to a lifelong change in diet and exercise habits.

 Before having surgery, you’ll need to enroll in a bariatric surgery education program.
 This will help you prepare for surgery, and life after surgery.
 You’ll have nutritional counseling.
 And you may have a psychological evaluation.
 You’ll also need physical exams and tests.
 You will need blood tests.
-You may have imaging studies of your stomach, or have an upper endoscopy.
+You may have imaging studies of your stomach, including an upper endoscopy.

 What happens during LAGB?